 BACKGROUND: This asset was last maintenance dredged by the U.S. Army Corps of Engineers (USACE) in Fiscal Year (FY) 2019, in partnership with the New York City Department of Parks & Recreation, which contributed $2.7 million to the project, in order for the 346,000 cubic yards (CY) of dredged sand removed from the inlet, to be pumped further west, and beneficially used along Rockaway Beach (between Beach 92nd to Beach 107th Streets), to replace sand lost due to heavy erosion after back-to-back nor’easters in March 2018.
 Prior to that, the channel was maintenance dredged by USACE in FY2017, when approximately 249,000 CY of sand was removed from the inlet channel, and beneficially used along the down drift Rockaway Beach shoreline (between Beach 27th to Beach 38th Streets).
 Prior to that, the channel was maintenance dredged in FY2013, when approximately 271,000 CY of dredged sand was removed and placed along the Rockaway Beach shoreline (also between Beach 27th to Beach 38th Streets).
 During FY2015, an east jetty rehabilitation project was completed.

-STATUS: In FY2021, funds are being used for commonly performed Operations & Maintenance (O&M) work, including preliminary engineering & design; in preparation for out-year maintenance dredging, subject to availability of funds.
-Production of an annual hydrographic channel condition survey, and publication of a controlling depth report on the District’s website (https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is also scheduled for FY2021.
+STATUS: In FY2022, commonly performed Operations & Maintenance (O&M) work includes expected solicitation and award of a maintenance dredging contract, with dredging for this cycle anticipated to occur in the fall/winter of 2022, subject to availability of funds.
+Production of an annual hydrographic channel condition survey, and publication of a controlling depth report on the District’s website (https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is also scheduled for FY2022.

 Alexander F. Gregory

 U.S. Army Corps of Engineers, New York District